isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1827.md

 ---
-title: Job Redesign Consultancy - Deloitte Consulting Pte Ltd
+title: At Deloitte, we believe that Redesigning jobs should be viewed not as an end goal but as a process that enables work itself to be redefined so that the workforce creates new value.
+We will take 3 practical steps to help you to imagine, design and pilot job redesign initiatives that will complement and drive your consumer business and workforce transformation aspirations.
 permalink: /productivity-solutions-grant/solutionrepo/solution1827
 ---

 ### Description

-At Deloitte, we believe that Redesigning jobs should be viewed not as an end goal but as a process that enables work itself to be redefined so that the workforce creates new value.

-We will take 3 practical steps to help you to imagine, design and pilot job redesign initiatives that will complement and drive your consumer business and workforce transformation aspirations.
+199707499N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudiesbyDeloitteConsultingPteLtd.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Sector Specialisation